bean-mhm/realbloom/USAGE.md

 > A: This is a huge topic, but I'll try to summarize what you'll need to know.
 Values higher than 1 *usually* get clamped down to 1 before being displayed on your monitor, making the bright parts of the image look overexposed and blown out.
 However, some games and programs - including RealBloom - support [Tone Mapping](https://en.wikipedia.org/wiki/Tone_mapping) to nicely transform the raw floating-point values into something that looks more accurate.
 Some games can produce true HDR output if your monitor supports it, but that's another story.
 Despite the RGB values being clamped/clipped when *displayed*, they are still *stored* as floating-point values.

-> Q: **How do I enable tone mapping in RealBloom?**
+> Q: **How do I enable "tone mapping" in RealBloom?**

-> A: In the *Color Management* panel, you can switch the view to *AgX* to have a better view of HDR images.
+> A: RealBloom supports display/view transforms through OpenColorIO.
+The term "tone mapping" may be misleading here, as dispaly/view transforms are different and can be more advanced.
+In the *Color Management* panel, you can switch the view to *AgX* to have a better view of HDR images.
 Note that this will mess up images that have already been transformed and gone through a camera, so this works best on raw scene-linear output from your rendering software.

-*...
-ANYWAYS*
+> Q: **What is AgX?**

+> A: [AgX](https://github.com/sobotka/AgX) is an experimental OCIO config made by [Troy James Sobotka](https://twitter.com/troy_s), aimed at cinematic color transforms for scene-linear data.
+Troy is the author of the famous Filmic config for Blender, and a true master of color science.
+RealBloom uses a [fork](https://github.com/EaryChow/AgX) of AgX as its default user config, as well as its internal config (we'll discuss that later).

 In the *Convolution* panel, click on *Browse Input* and select an HDR image.
 I have included some example images in `demo/HDR Images`.
 For this demonstration, I will use `Leaves.exr` which is a render I made in Blender for demonstrating convolutional bloom.